AltEGE/CS105-Projects/README.md

 Banking System:

-Deposit funds and manage your finances in the Banana Joe State Bank.
+Deposit funds and manage your finances at Banana Joe State Bank.
 Exchange currencies and apply for high-interest loans with a 200% annual rate.
 Transparent transaction confirmations and cancellation options.